FusionAuth developer image

 In some cases, email clients will visit links in an email before the user does.
 In particular, this is known to happen with Outlook "safe links".
 If the client does this when the email contains a passwordless one time code, that code may be invalid when the user clicks on it, as it has already been "used" by the client.

-One option is to consult with your email client adminstrator.
+One option is to consult with your email client administrator.
 It may be possible to add the application’s URL to an allow list.

 In version 1.27, FusionAuth changed the link processing behavior to remedy this for some situations.
 Given the wide variety of email client behavior, it may still be present in other scenarios.

-If your users' passwordless codes are being expired by an email client, please add details to this GitHub issue.
+If your users’ passwordless codes are being expired by an email client, please file a GitHub issue.